borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

                      (lambda () (setf *head-grabbed-p* nil)))
 ```

-Poor snake!
+Poor snake.

-As we can see from examples above, we can bind any action to key or mouse clicks using
+As we can see from examples above, we can bind any action to key or mouse clicks
-`#'bind-button` function.
-First argument of the function is the button to track.
-Possible values
+using `#'bind-button` function.
+First argument of the function is the button to
-are `:mouse-left`, `:mouse-right` and `:mouse-middle` for mouse buttons, and for keys you can
+track.
+Possible values are `:mouse-left`, `:mouse-right` and `:mouse-middle` for
+mouse buttons, and for keys you can use values such as `:a`, `:b`, `:c`, ...,
-use values such as `:a`, `:b`, `:c`, ..., `:0`, `:1`, ..., `:f1`, `:f2`, ..., `:escape`,
+`:0`, `:1`, ..., `:f1`, `:f2`, ..., `:escape`, `:enter`, `:tab`, `:backspace`,
-`:enter`, `:tab`, `:backspace`, `:left`, `:right`, ..., `:space` and many others.
-Second
+`:left`, `:right`, ..., `:space` and many others.
+Second argument tells the
-argument tells the gamekit which particular button state to assign action to.
-Available states
+gamekit which particular button state to assign action to.
+Available states are
-are `:pressed`, `:released` and `:repeating`.
-And finally, last argument is a function without
+`:pressed`, `:released` and `:repeating`.
+And finally, last argument is a
-arguments which will be called when specified key or button reaches supplied state.
+function without arguments which will be called when specified key or button
+reaches supplied state.

 To grab cursor movement one can use `#'bind-cursor` function.
-Its only argument represents a
+Its only argument
-function of two arguments - x and y of mouse cursor position.
-The latter is called every time
+represents a function of two arguments - x and y of mouse cursor position.
+The
-mouse cursor changes its location.
+latter is called every time mouse cursor changes its location.

 ## Assets

 We need a couple of resources prepared to continue with this guide.
-Download [this]({% link
+Download
-public/snake-head.png %}) (right click on the link -> save as) image[^1] and [this]({% link
+[this]({% link public/snake-head.png %}) (right click on the link -> save as)
-public/snake-grab.ogg %}) sound file[^2] to `/tmp/hello-gamekit-assets/`.
-Now let's tell gamekit
+image[^1] and [this]({% link public/snake-grab.ogg %}) sound file[^2] to
-where to find those with `#'register-resource-package` function.
+`/tmp/hello-gamekit-assets/`.
+Now let's tell gamekit where to find those with
+`#'register-resource-package` function.

 ```common-lisp
 (gamekit:register-resource-package :keyword "/tmp/hello-gamekit-assets/")
 ```

 ### Images
-One can make quite a complex scene with just primitives like rectangles, ellipses, lines,
+One can make quite a complex scene with just primitives like rectangles,
-curves, etc. But for very intricate objects it is still much easier to just display a prepared
+ellipses, lines, curves, etc. But for very intricate objects it is still much
-image. `trivial-gamekit` ready to help you with this too!
+easier to just display a prepared image. `trivial-gamekit` ready to help you
+with this too.

 First, we need to tell gamekit where it can find our image.
-We would use `define-image` for that:
+We would use
+`define-image` for that:

 ```common-lisp
 (gamekit:define-image :snake-head "snake-head.png")
 ```

-By default, upon initialization or when evaluating at runtime (in REPL), gamekit will load this
+By default, upon initialization or when evaluating at runtime (in REPL), gamekit
-image using base path you provided with `#'register-resource-package` of your main class
+will load this image using base path you provided with
-(`hello-gamekit` in this case) merging it with a relative path specified in a second argument of
+`#'register-resource-package` of your main class (`hello-gamekit` in this case)
+merging it with a relative path specified in a second argument of
 `define-image`.
-If you provide an absolute path, then base path would be ignored.
-First
+If you provide an absolute path, then base path would be
-argument of that function is used to reference this image in other places
+ignored.
+First argument of that function is used to reference this image in
-later. `define-image` supports only .png images yet.
+other places later. `define-image` supports only .png images yet.

-No need to tell gamekit anything else - your image should have been already loaded!
+No need to tell gamekit anything else - your image should have been already
+loaded.

 To put an image onto the screen you can use `#'gamekit:draw-image`.
-It has two arguments.
-First
+It has two
-is the coords where image origin (its bottom-left corner) will be put.
-And the second one tells
+arguments.
+First is the coords where image origin (its bottom-left corner) will
-which image gamekit should use.
-Let's improve our `#'draw` method with it!
+be put.
+And the second one tells which image gamekit should use.
+Let's improve
+our `#'draw` method using it:

 ```common-lisp
 (defmethod gamekit:draw ((app hello-gamekit))